mortonprod/glabs/README.md

 It also deals with storing the output to mongodb.
 Furthermore, it will also search the database for projection to store in a separate database.
 This is done using mongo's aggregate function.
-It simple takes a command and the collection name it should give the output.
+It simply takes a command and the collection name it should give the output.

 ### XML Manager